 Behavior and adaptability

 Very peaceful and can be combined with many other species in suitably sized systems.
-Potential tankmates include characids such as Metnis or Mylus spp., cichlids such as Cichla and Geophagus, large loricarids, other similar-sized doridids such as Pseudodorus niger, Potamotrygon or Osteoglossum spp.
+Potential tank mates include characids such as Metnis or Mylus spp., cichlids such as Cichla and Geophagus, large loricarids, other similar-sized doridids such as Pseudodorus niger, Potamotrygon or Osteoglossum spp.

-What do irwini catfish eat
+What do irwini catfish eat?

-There are no cases where the species has been bred in an aquarium.
+Well, there really are no cases where the species has been bred in an aquarium.